EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-moisture effect on allocation = the same as gpp
+Sets the moisture effect on allocation equal to that for GPP.

 **Parameters**
 - None